 This document also deprecates Datagram TLS (DTLS) version 1.0 (RFC 4347) but not DTLS version 1.2, and there is no DTLS version 1.1.

 This document updates many RFCs that normatively refer to TLS version 1.0 or TLS version 1.1, as described herein.
 This document also updates the best practices for TLS usage in RFC 7525; hence, it is part of BCP 195.

 Abstract of RFC 9325

-Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) are widely used to protect data exchanged over application protocols such as HTTP, SMTP, IMAP, POP, SIP, and XMPP.
-Over the last few years, several serious attacks on TLS have emerged, including attacks on its most commonly used cipher suites and their modes of operation.
-This document provides recommendations for improving the security of deployed services that use TLS and DTLS.
-The recommendations are applicable to the majority of use cases.
+Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) are used to protect data exchanged over a wide range of application protocols and can also form the basis for secure transport protocols.
+Over the years, the industry has witnessed several serious attacks on TLS and DTLS, including attacks on the most commonly used cipher suites and their modes of operation.
+This document provides the latest recommendations for ensuring the security of deployed services that use TLS and DTLS.
+These recommendations are applicable to the majority of use cases.

 For the definition of Status, see RFC 2026.

 For the definition of Stream, see RFC 8729.